FerrariRafaello/DocumentManager/README.md

 **Features**
 - Create, retrieve, update, and delete documents via REST endpoints
+- Document data stored in-memory with data validation
+- Download document details as a text file from the web interface
+- Clean, minimalistic HTML frontend for interacting with the API
+- Logging for traceability and debugging
 -
--Document data stored in-memory with data validation

--Download document details as a text file from the web interface

--Clean, minimalistic HTML frontend for interacting with the API

--Logging for traceability and debugging

 ---

 **Endpoints**